-Make your website more professional with 1 simple step
+Make your website more professional with 1 simple step2nd Jun 2013

 One of the blocks I had while I designed my first website was how much space should I leave after my headings or paragraphs.
 Along the same question, how much space should I give within the line of text themselves.
 My first approach to this whole process was to eyeball it.
 You might have done the same